-If you are interested in becoming a member, then please get in touch with us by email at: - email@example.com
+If you would be interested in becoming a Member of the historic and renowned Wilton Club, then please do get in touch with us by email.

 If you're a wild brown trout fisherman, interested in fishing the Wylye, and would like to know more about becoming a Member, please contact us using this contact form and someone will be in touch with you within 24 hours.